NetBros/TDTS06/Lab1/Lab1.md

  * 200 "OK"
 15. Is there any HTTP header information in the transmitted data associated with TCP segmentation?
 For this question you may want to think about at what layer each protocol operates, and how the protocols at the different layers interoperate
  * Det finns information om IP-adress och vilken port den ska till.
+16. How many HTTP GET request messages were sent by your browser?
+To which Internet addresses were these GET requests sent?
+ * 2 get requests till en en IP-adress och två till en annan.
+17. Can you tell whether your browser downloaded the two images serially, or whether they were downloaded from the two web sites in parallel?
+Explain.
+ * Seriellt då nedladningarna är i två olika get-requests och börjar vid olika tidpunkter.

+18. What is the server’s response (status code and phrase) in response to the initial HTTP GET message from your browser?
+ * 401 "Unauthorized"
+19. When your browser sends the HTTP GET message for the second time, what new field is included in the HTTP GET message?
+ * Authorization

+20. Skillnaden i connection close och connection keep-alive verkar vara att connection close görs efter något hämtas från en en annan server än den man besöker så som en bild eller fil som finns på den sidan man besöker.
+Connection keep-alvie är på den sidan man besöker.

 # Summary part one
 Första kollade vi lite grundläggande och kollade på IP-adresser.
 Lärde sig lite om HTTP , vad varje del av GET var och vad för information som fanns i varje subdel.